Now Museum, Now You Don't (The Simpsons): 1863 France

 After initially being picked on by the other students in 1863, a French Impressionist (Bart), receives praise from Henri de Toulouse-Lautrec (Moe) for his work and he earns the respect of the other students.
 The school administration worries that the Emperor will not like the art, so they tell the students not to show it to him.
 However, the students do anyway, and the Emperor praises their work.

 Cupid

 Cupid (Maggie) accidentally shoots Homer with a death arrow instead of a love arrow and he dies, ascending into heaven on an escalator before it plunges into a Hieronymus Bosch hell.

 Diego Rivera and Frida Kahlo

-Shortly after Diego (Homer) and Frida (Marge) are married, Diego has them move to America, where John D. Rockefeller has Diego paint a mural at the Rockefeller Center, while Frida is left out.
+Shortly after Diego (Homer) and Frida (Marge) are married, Diego has them move to America, where John D. Rockefeller (Mr. Burns) has Diego paint a mural at Rockefeller Center, while Frida is left out.
 Frida's sisters (Patty and Selma) encourage her to leave Diego, but she is hesitant.
 In an attempt to be noticed for her work, Frida shows her works to Diego who praises them.
 Diego them decides to adapt his mural to reflect Frida's ideas, which Rockefeller doesn't like, so he tells Diego to paint over it or lose the job.
 Diego refuses and so they leave.